 Reportedly, some foreign tourists in Japan want to stay in tatami rooms.
 So, I will show you my room.
 Please don’t walk on tatami with shoes because it gets damaged easily.
 (In Japan, people don’t wear shoes at home. )

 I sleep this way.
 To be honest, I don’t like to sleep on a bed.
 It’s probably because I’m too used to sleeping on futon in a tatami room and I’m afraid of falling from a bed.
 By the way, the floor is called “tatami”, the mattress is called “futon” and the white paper is called “shoji”.
 Children love to tear holes in shoji.

-I have a Sony’s laptop and a PC monitor.
+I have a Sony laptop and PC monitor.
 I watch DVDs on the PC monitor, when I find it difficult to sleep.
-When I go abroad, I take the deep blue bag on the right.
+When I go abroad, I take the dark blue bag on the right.
 I’m often asked by immigration officers “How were you able to survive with the language?”.
 Maybe they suspect I’m a drug dealer.

 I want this.
-When I’m lying, I want to watch a movie on the ceiling.
+When I’m lying, I want to watch a movie projected on the ceiling.